Project Runway All Stars, Episode 6: "Marge Madness"

 I thoroughly enjoyed this week's episode.
 It was fun to see what the designers were able to come up with, based on such a limited wardrobe for them to reference.
 I also think it's nice when the designers periodically consult their friends for design advice.
 Are you surprised that this happens in such an intense competition?

 On the other hand, I find it very interesting that the judges all seem to agree on the winner during their private discussion, but by the time they actually reveal the winner, it often changes.
 If you look back at all six episodes, no designer has won more than one challenge.
 This seems awfully strange to me.
 Do you believe the judges are staggering the winners on purpose, or do you really think each designer has only had one win-worthy design?
 Please leave a comment below!

-Posted on Dec 9th, 2013 in sewing, design, garment construction, fabric, designers, Project Runway, Project Runway All Stars, season 3, Marge Simpson
+Posted on in sewing, design, garment construction, fabric, Project Runway, designers, season 3, Project Runway All Stars, Marge Simpson